 In addition to supporting these organizations with General Fund revenues, the City also collects a tourism improvement district assessment from its lodging establishments on behalf of the County and remits these pass-thru funds to MCCVB on a bi-monthly basis.
 The City also collects an assessment on lodging through the Carmel Hospitality Improvement District and remits these funds to Visit Carmel for the marketing of overnight stays within the Village during mid-week and the non-peak season.
-As of January 1, 2019, the City also began collecting an assessment from full-service restaurants on behalf of the Carmel Restaurant Improvement District and remits to Visit Carmel for the carmel Restaurant beverage sales within the City.
+As of January 1, 2019, the City also began collecting an assessment from full-service restaurants on behalf of the Carmel Restaurant Improvement District and remits these funds to Visit Carmel for marketing efforts to increase food and beverage sales within the City.